DanielMateosLab/DanielMateosLab/README.md

 #### Before Reading Further...

 This is a document focused on web development.
-For personal details and different education or work experience visit my [LinkedIn](https://www.linkedin.com/in/danielmateoslab/).
+For personal details and other education or work experience visit my [LinkedIn](https://www.linkedin.com/in/danielmateoslab/).

 </article>